psychicEgg/EDHM/Odyssey/3rdPartyMods/ED-GT/Readme.md

 -------------------------------------------------------------------------

-To say thanks or provide feedback about the Hyperspace Mod, contact:
+For any questions or requests regarding ED-GT, contact:
 - Blue Mystic on the [EDHM Discord](https://discord.gg/KTYgJegfYw)<br>